-The bill would create a new permit, the art studio permit, which, once obtained, would allow any business engaged in the practice of teaching or allowing its patrons to produce artwork to allow the possession and consumption of alcoholic liquor on private property owned or leased by the permit holder.
-The alcoholic liquor on the premises would be required to remain in the personal possession of the patrons of the permit holder, and could not be sold, offered for sale, or given away by the permit holder.
+The bill would create a new exception to the provisions of the Club and Drinking Establishment Act, allowing any unlicensed business to authorize the possession and consumption of alcoholic liquor or cereal malt beverage (CMB) by patrons of such business on private property owned or leased by such business.
+Liquor or CMB possessed and consumed on the premises would be required to remain in the personal possession of the patron and could not be sold, offered for sale, or given away by the owner or employee of such business.